 If you’re looking to buy a home, the current real estate environment can be very daunting.Between the pandemic, rising inflation, and the housing crisis, becoming a homeowner seemsmore unattainable than ever.
 In this article, you will find an overview of…

 Buying a home – especially when you’re a first-time home buyer – is an exciting time!
 The home buying process involves a lot of information, which can seem overwhelming at first.
-That’s why we’ve compiled this Guide to Buying a Home in 2022.
+That’s why we’ve compiled this Guide to Buying a Home.
 Now you have everything you need in one place that you can easily reference throughout each step and revisit at any time if you have questions.

 We’ve covered everything from getting a mortgage pre-approval to ensure you begin looking at homes you can comfortably afford and selecting the right mortgage, to special programs available for first-time home buyers and budgeting for closing costs.